 Precautions While Using isotretinoin

-It is very important that your doctor check the progress of you or your child at regular visits to make sure isotretinoin is working properly.
+It is very important that your doctor check your or your child's progress at regular visits to make sure isotretinoin is working properly.
 Blood tests may be needed to check for unwanted effects.

 If you are a woman who is able to have children, you must have 2 pregnancy tests before beginning treatment with isotretinoin to make sure you are not pregnant.
-The second pregnancy test must be taken at least 19 days after the first test and during the first 5 days of the menstrual period immediately prior to beginning treatment.
-In addition, you must have a pregnancy test each month while you are taking isotretinoin and 1 month after treatment is completed.
+The second pregnancy test must be taken at least 19 days after the first test and during the first 5 days of the menstrual period immediately before beginning treatment.
+In addition, you must have a pregnancy test each month while you are using isotretinoin and 1 month after treatment is completed.

-Do not take vitamin A or any vitamin supplement containing vitamin A while taking isotretinoin, unless otherwise directed by your doctor.
+Do not take vitamin A or any vitamin supplement containing vitamin A while using isotretinoin, unless otherwise directed by your doctor.
 To do so may increase the chance of side effects.

 Isotretinoin may cause dryness of the mouth and nose.
 For temporary relief of mouth dryness, use sugarless candy or gum, melt bits of ice in your mouth, or use a saliva substitute.
 However, if dry mouth continues for more than 2 weeks, check with your medical doctor or dentist.
 Continuing dryness of the mouth may increase the chance of dental disease, including tooth decay, gum disease, and fungus infections.